Physical causes of erectile dysfunction

 - Tobacco, alcohol or drug use: All three of these substances can damage blood vessels and/or restrict blood flow to the penis, causing ED.
 Smoking in particular plays a large role in causing ED in people with atherosclerosis.

-- Prescription medicines: There are more than 200 types of prescription medicines that may cause ED.
+- Prescription medications: There are more than 200 types of prescription medicines that may cause ED.

 - Prostate enlargement: Bladder neck obstruction due to prostate enlargement has been implicated in being associated with varying degrees of ED.